jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-20-sounds-for-more-realistic-3d.markdown

     var amplitude = sound.amplitude();
 ```

-It returns an average of the low frequency of the played sound.
+It returns an average of low frequencies of the sound.
-It is a easy way to make this.
 Note that i dunno if it is the proper term in audio world.
-Most likely not :)
-If you know the proper term, please leave a comment.
+Most likely not :) If you know the proper term, please leave a comment.

 ## Want more info ?